tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/Web 端相关_intl_en.md

 [](id:p4)
 ### Can I modify the style of screen sharing in the TRTC SDK for web?
-The style of screen sharing is controlled by browsers and cannot be modified.
+No. The style of screen sharing is controlled by browsers and cannot be modified.

 [](id:p5)
 ### Does the TRTC SDK for web support stream mixing?